imustafin/kalique/README.md

 Kalique is a text generator written in Ruby on Rails.

+Text generation is similar to Markov Chains approach.

+A university project.

 ## Development
 ### Code, Git and GitHub
 Development is done with the use of git and GitHub.